Download/anylogger/README.md

 A logger has a level.
 This level determines whether messages logged with any of the logging methods will actually be logged or will be just ignored.

-A logger has 5 logging methods, each corresponding to a higher logging level.
+A logger has logging methods, each corresponding to a higher logging level.
 `error()` logs at level `ERROR`, `warn()` at `WARN` etc.

-A logger has 6 constants corresponding to log levels. `NONE` should have a lower value than `ERROR`, `ERROR` a lower value than `WARN` etc.
+A logger has constants corresponding to log levels, and a constant `NONE` for when logging is completely disabled (e.g. `silent` flag).
+`NONE` should have a lower value than `ERROR`, `ERROR` a lower value than `WARN` etc.

 A message will be logged only when `log.level >= lvl`, where `lvl` is the level constant corresponding to the logging method being invoked.

+There are no specific values set for the different levels.
+Anylogger will use the underlying framework's levels if possible, or will re-arrange them as needed, to ensure that the statements above will always be true.

+Note that all logging methods here are part of the default [console API](https://developer.mozilla.org/en-US/docs/Web/API/Console) as specified on MDN, but not all platforms and frameworks support all of them.
+In particular the `debug` method is not available everywhere and the `trace` method functions different on different platforms.
+On Node JS it will print a stacktrace with each message.
+Anylogger will make sure that the `debug` function is polyfilled if needed, but it does not attempt to change the actual implementation of any method.

 ## Example